doherty100/kidzhackphilly/04-storage-and-variables/README.md

         ![04-020](./images/04-020.jpg)
         **figure 04-020** Use the speed variable to change the rotation rate of three different stickers
 1. Now share your creation.
 See [dancing-bugs-modified.kcode](./dancing-bugs-modified.kcode) for a complete version.

+## Quiz

+It's time for our first quiz!
+Ask your coach for the link.

 ## What's next